The Dispute Resolution Review: Hong Kong

 This obligation covers both documents in existence and those produced at any time after a dispute has occurred.
 A party will have to account for documents that are lost or destroyed and unfavourable inferences may be drawn if it is apparent that documents have been destroyed.
 The parties and their lawyers must preserve documents relevant to a dispute and thus destruction of unhelpful documents is not an option.
 The exception to this obligation is that a party may claim legal privilege as an objection to production of documents.

 The burden of disclosing documents may fall disproportionately on one party compared with another.
 Sometimes, because of the nature of the dispute and the degree of its involvement, a party may have a great deal more documents to disclose than the other parties.
-That is a risk of litigation and a factor to be taken into account when embarking on litigation (a plaintiff may quite possibly have a heavier discovery burden than the defendant in a case), and in the past the courts have not intervened to address any imbalance.
-It is possible that this position may begin to change following the introduction of the CJR that now requires parties and the judiciary to have regard to proportion and procedural economy in the conduct of proceedings.43 In particular, the new Practice Direction 5.2 requires parties 'to try to agree directions for modifying discovery obligations … with a view to achieving economies in respect of discovery'.
+That is a risk of litigation and a factor to be taken into account when embarking on litigation (a plaintiff may quite possibly have a heavier discovery burden than the defendant in a case).
+The CJR requires parties and the judiciary to have regard to proportion and procedural economy in the conduct of proceedings.40 In particular, Practice Direction 5.2 requires parties 'to try to agree directions for modifying discovery obligations . . . with a view to achieving economies in respect of discovery'.
 This may be of particular relevance, for example, with respect to disclosure of electronic records.
-The courts in the future may not require parties to expend disproportionate resources on retrieving electronic documents that have been 'deleted' from a computer system.
-However, it remains to be seen how this new approach will work in practice.
+The courts may not, for example, necessarily require parties to expend disproportionate resources on retrieving electronic documents that have been 'deleted' from a computer system.

-In response to concerns regarding the increasing burden on parties of providing their electronic documents for discovery, the Hong Kong judiciary introduced the Practice Direction SL 1.2 – Pilot Scheme for Discovery and Provision of Electronically Stored Documents for Commercial List Cases.
-The Practice Direction came into effect on 1 September 2014, and is mandatory in terms of all actions commenced on, or transferred into the Commercial List on or after, 1 September 2014 in which the claim or counterclaim exceeds HK$8 million and there are at least 10,000 documents to be searched for the purposes of discovery.
+In response to concerns regarding the increasing burden on parties of providing their electronic documents for discovery, a new Practice Direction, SL 1.2 – Pilot Scheme for Discovery and Provision of Electronically Stored Documents for Commercial List Cases, came into effect on 1 September 2014.
+It is mandatory in all actions commenced on, or transferred into the Commercial List on or after, 1 September 2014 in which the claim or counterclaim exceeds HK$8 million and there are at least 10,000 documents to be searched for the purposes of discovery.

 Alternatives to litigation